 - Whether the cancer has spread outside the liver

 - How well your liver is working and whether noncancerous areas remain healthy

-- Comorbidities (other serious health conditions) you have
+- Any comorbidities (other serious health conditions)

 - Your overall physical condition